hannahmalm/pizza-rating/notes.md

 Action Steps
 1. Draw out models and relationships and create them and migrate
+2. Add in any beggining validations
+    - Pizza Model
+        - belongs to user
+        - belongs to restaurant
+        - has many ratings
+        - has many ratings through users
+        - Validates specialty name
+        - Validates toppings
+    - Rating Model
+        - belongs to user
+        - belongs to pizza
+        - Validates title, rate, comment
+    - Restaurant Model
+    - User Model
-2. Create an index page within Sessions
+3. Create an index page within Sessions
     - Rails does all the session secret and session information for us so we dont have to specify in application controller
     - Create sessions controller
         a.
 Create the index method